GuitarML/NeuralPi/README.md

 ## Info
 The neural network is a re-creation of the LSTM inference model from [Real-Time Guitar Amplifier Emulation with Deep Learning](https://www.mdpi.com/2076-3417/10/3/766/htm)

-The [Automated-GuitarAmpModelling](https://github.com/Alec-Wright/Automated-GuitarAmpModelling) project was used to train the .json models.
+The [Automated-GuitarAmpModelling](https://github.com/Alec-Wright/Automated-GuitarAmpModelling) project was used to train the .json models.<br>
 IMPORTANT: When training models for NeuralPi, ensure that a LSTM size of 20 is used.
 NeuralPi is optimized to run models of this size, and other sizes are not currently compatible.

 The plugin uses [RTNeural](https://github.com/jatinchowdhury18/RTNeural), which is a highly optimized neural net inference engine intended for audio applications.